 Time to Move On by Winona LaDuke |

-Published on Sep 12, 2016 by Democracy Now.
-While Democracy Now! was covering the Standing Rock standoff earlier this month, we spoke to Winona LaDuke, longtime Native American activist and executive director of the group Honor the Earth.
-She lives and works on the White Earth Reservation in northern Minnesota.
-She spent years successfully fighting the Sandpiper pipeline, a pipeline similar to Dakota Access.
-We met her right outside the Red Warrior Camp, where she has set up her tipi.
-Red Warrior is one of the encampments where thousands of Native Americans representing hundreds of tribes from across the U.S. and Canada are currently resisting the pipeline’s construction.
+Published on September 12, 2016, Democracy Now covered the Standing Rock standoff, interviewing Winona LaDuke.
+LaDuke, a longtime Native American activist and executive director of Honor the Earth, lives on Minnesota's White Earth Reservation.
+She previously led a successful fight against the Sandpiper pipeline, which was similar to the Dakota Access project.
+The interview took place at Red Warrior Camp, one of the encampments where thousands of Native Americans from hundreds of tribes across the U.S. and Canada were resisting the pipeline's construction.
 EarthSayer Winona LaDuke |